Zettlr/Zettlr/static/tutorial/en/welcome.md

 ## The Sidebar 📎

 Now that we got you covered with the Markdown basics, it’s time to show you some more of the stuff Zettlr can do!
 Click now on the column-like icon in the top right corner of the toolbar.
-This will open the sidebar, which contains a section “Attachments.”
-In there Zettlr shows you all non-Markdown files that you store in the currently selected directory.
-You can also drag and drop files from there onto the editor to include them in your files.
+This will open the sidebar, which contains four tabs.

+The first tab displays a dynamically-generated table of contents.
+You can click the headings to jump to them in the text.
+The second tab contains a list of references (if you have any in your current document).
+This is meant as a powerful way for you to check what you have cited in the document.

+> Note that the references are only formatted using the built-in citation style.
+When you export your document, Zettlr will take care to use the citation style you chose, if you set one in the “Export”-preferences.

+The third tab contains related files, that is: files for which Zettlr thinks they are related to your current file.
+It does so by looking at the tags you use within all files.
+The more tags a file has in common with your current file, the higher up it will be in this list.

-You can also see the file "LaTeX Guide.pdf".
+The last tab contains all non-markdown files that reside in your currently selected directory.
+You will see a file "LaTeX Guide.pdf".
 Wondering what it is?
 Let’s have a look: Click on it to open the file with your default PDF viewer now!

-But the sidebar doesn't only show you files.
-In the second and third tab, you can find references and a table of contents.
-The reference section lists all the cited works from the currently open file – exactly like a references section of a paper.

-> Note that the references are only formatted using the built-in citation style.
-When you export your document, Zettlr will take care to use the citation style you chose, if you set one in the “Export”-preferences.

-The table of contents in the third tab is a linked list of all the headings in your current document.
-Click one of the entries to jump to the corresponding heading immediately.
-You can also see the same table of contents and even sort your sections by clicking the corresponding toolbar button.
-The benefit of the sidebar tab is – just with the references tab – that you can keep it open while you work in your document.

 ## Interactive Elements ⏯